LLNL/scr/doc/rst/users/overview.rst

 the context of resource managers and MPI applications.
 For example, a SLURM job corresponds to what we refer to as an "allocation", and an MPI job corresponds to what we refer to as a "run".
-We define those terms to help distinguish between those different meanings.
+We define the terms allocation and run to help distinguish between those different meanings.
 However, we may also use the term job when the context is clear.

 Group, store, and redundancy descriptors